 No wonder it’s so easy to skip listening and go straight to defending, attacking, and blaming.
 It can also be tempting to move straight to problem-solving, in hopes that a quick solution will make the discomfort of conflict go away.
 Problem-solving is certainly an important step in conflict resolution, but it is difficult to do effectively without all parties involved feeling listened to and heard.
 Learning to tolerate discomfort, while listening to another’s points of view, is an essential, though often difficult step, toward de-escalating and resolving conflict.

-Because listening can be tough, especially during conflict, it’s a great skill to practice with your partner on a regular basis when things aren’t so stressful.
+Because listening can be tough, especially during conflict, it’s a great skill to practice on a regular basis when things aren’t so stressful.
 As the listener, you can increase your ability to remain curious, without becoming defensive or judgmental.
-And by listening to your partner you are giving them a pretty rare gift.
+And by listening to the other person you are giving them a pretty rare gift.
 As the one being listened to, you can practice sharing how you feel or how your are perceiving a situation, without moving into accusations or blame.

-If you are curious, give this 5 Minute Listening Experiment a try.
+If you are curious, give this 5 Minute Listening Experiment a try with a friend or partner.
 Set a time aside and decide who will talk and who will listen.
 Set an alarm for 5 minutes, and then switch roles.
 Initially it’s best to stick to topics that are not too sensitive.

 - Pay attention to when you are truly feeling curious and when you are feeling defensive or judgmental.
 Notice any differences between these experiences.